rehierl/node-tree-outliner/3-2-0-design-3.md

 **CLARIFICATION**
 Node `n` must be strictly associated with section `s`, if `n` is in relationship with `s`, and if `n` does not already have a loose relationship with it.

 Node `n` would otherwise remain unrelated to section `s`.

 **DEFINITION**
 Node `n` is said to be a top-level node of a section, if `n` must be strictly associated with it.

 **CLARIFICATION**
 Any section is defined by its top-level nodes.

 That is, because any other associated node can be derived from the section's top-level nodes.

 <!-- ======================================================================= -->
 ## derived statements

 **CLARIFICATION**
 No descendant of a strictly or loosely associated node can be excluded from any of its ancestor's sections.

 Any attempt to define a descendant to be unrelated to any one of its ancestor's sections is going to be in conflict with the afore mentioned loose associations.

 **CLARIFICATION**
+It is not possible to clearly identify the relationship between the first node and the last node of a section.

+That is, because any associated node can have any number of descendant nodes.
+It is therefore not possible, from a definition's point of view, to clearly identify a section's last node without forcing a certain structure upon the nodes of a section.

+**CLARIFICATION**
 A non-empty section can always be seen to end with its last top-level node.